FractalBlocks/Fractal/DEVELOPMENT.md

 What maybe great for this repo:

-- Inputs would be disposable, this can be awesome for attachinf FRP functions to it
-- Evaluate converting project into a monorepo using Lernajs
-- Implement a way to load workers
-- Implement a way to load service workers
-- Implement a test suite
-- Implement examples of test suite
 - Evaluate usage of Fractal for backend and nano-micro services approach
 - Explore porting Fractal to Haskell, makes sense build a DSL.
 A good starting point [Threepenny-gui] (https://wiki.haskell.org/Threepenny-gui) and [Haste Language](http://haste-lang.org/)
 - Document integration of manifest.json for webapps
-- Document of CSS tools for js and implement examples (PARTIAL)
 - Implement live examples
 - Implement online editor that allows live preview and hot-swaping, using: Monaco and Fractal
 - Implement the forms example and document the composing tools
 - Implement an i18n middleware example
 - Implement examples and document the service pattern
 - Implement fractalMail example using an IMAP and XMPP client, with OAuth 2.0
-- Improve and update examples, are very outdated (PARTIAL IMPLEMENTED)
 - Implement and document server side routing example
-- screenInfo as a Global listener(middleware) // maybe deprecated?
 - Improve documentation of fractal
-- Fix dependencies and verify that examples works
 - Improve documentation of fractal-examples
 - Publish fractal-examples to github
 - Implement fractal-tutorial and publish to github